 3. Engaging in conduct that infringes on the rights of others

-5. Engaging in Harassment or Sexual Harassment (see Appendix I).
+6. Engaging in Harassment or Sexual Harassment.
+(3)

-6. Driving a vehicle under the influence of alcohol or with a blood alcohol level (as shown by a lawfully administered blood or breath test) in excess of that permitted for drivers by Virginia law or driving under the influence of marijuana or another controlled substance as defined by Virginia Law
+7. Driving a vehicle under the influence of alcohol or with a blood alcohol level (as shown by a lawfully administered blood or breath test) in excess of that permitted for driver by Virginia law or driving under the influence of marijuana/cannabis or another controlled substance as defined by Virginia Law

-7. Hazing, including acts which endanger the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with or as a condition for continued membership in, a group or organization.
-Apathy or acquiescence in the presence of hazing are not considered neutral acts; they are violations of this rule.
-The express or implied consent of the victim, tradition, and intent of such acts are not valid defenses.
+8. Hazing, including acts that endanger the mental or physical health or safety of a student, or that destroy or remove public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition of continued membership in, a group or organization.
+Apathy or acquiescence in the presence of hazing is not considered a neutral act; it is a violation of this policy.
+Tradition, intent, or the express or implied consent of the victim of such acts is not a valid defense.

-9. Using electronic or other devices to make an audio or video recording of the private activities of any person without his/her prior knowledge or without his/her effective consent.
+10. Using electronic or other devices to make an audio or video recording of the private activities of any person without the person’s prior knowledge or effective consent from the person.

-10. Violating the University's Firearms, Combustibles, Weapons and Explosives Policy (see Appendix II)
+11. Violating the University's Firearms, Combustibles, Weapons and Explosives Policy (see Appendix I)